I've loved horses and animals all my life. I kept up my obsession throughout college and turned it into a great non-profit career.

 About once a week, I get a call from someone who wants to donate their horse to our therapeutic riding program.
 Sometimes the horse sounds terrific, and I send the owner a packet with a questionnaire and information about us.
 Most of the time, though, the horse is completely inappropriate for our program, or any therapeutic program, and the owner is confused and upset when I tell them that we can't use their horse.

 Even professionals in the horse industry seem to have very little idea about what makes a good therapy horse.
-In this hub, I'll explain what therapeutic riding programs do, what they need from their horses, what they can't accept, and how you can test your own horse for therapeutic potential.
+In this article, I'll explain what therapeutic riding programs do, what they need from their horses, what they can't accept, and how you can test your own horse for therapeutic potential.

 What Do Therapeutic Riding Programs Do?